adambreland/cpp-simple_bazel_cpp_toolchain/README.markdown

 Examples:
 ```
 cc_library(
     name                 = "pic_archive",
     deps                 = [],
-    srcs       = ["//:pic_archive.cc"],
+    srcs                 = ["pic_archive.cc"],
-    hdrs       = ["//:pic_archive.h"],
+    hdrs                 = ["pic_archive.h"],
     linkstatic           = True,
-    features   = ["interpret_as_pic_archive"]
+    features             = ["interpret_as_pic_archive"],
+    exec_compatible_with = ["//nonstandard_toolchain:simple_cpp_toolchain"]
 )

 cc_library(
     name                 = "archive",
     deps                 = [],
-    srcs       = ["//:archive.cc"],
+    srcs                 = ["archive.cc"],
-    hdrs       = ["//:archive.h"],
+    hdrs                 = ["archive.h"],
     linkstatic           = True,
-    features   = ["interpret_as_archive"]
+    features             = ["interpret_as_archive"],
+    exec_compatible_with = ["//nonstandard_toolchain:simple_cpp_toolchain"]
 )
 ```

 ## Building and testing the trial targets
-Trial targets are defined at the workspace root.
-These targets possess various dependency relationships on the three kinds of targets which can be depended upon (shared library, PIC archive, and archive).
+Trial targets are defined which possess various dependency relationships on the three kinds of targets which can be depended upon (shared library, PIC archive, and archive).
 For example, in addition to an executable which depends on a shared library and a test which depends on a shared library, a test which depends on a shared library which depends on a shared library is defined.

 The command lines which are generated by the toolchain for these targets can be inspected by using the `-s` flag when executing `bazel build` or `bazel test`.
 For example, `bazel build -s ...` should succeed and print the command lines which were used for each trial target.

-Several test executables are defined to allow the validation of shared library loading.
+Several test executables are defined to allow validation of shared library loading.
 An execution of `bazel test ...` should pass.

 ## Additional information on C++ toolchain definition
-This section provides a brief explanation of what must be done to create a C++ toolchain which uses platforms.
+This section provides a brief explanation of how to define a C++ toolchain which uses platforms.
 The main goal of this process is instantiating a `toolchain` target and registering it in the workspace.
 This section may be useful if modifications to this toolchain are desired.